|Mercury 4.5hp 1975 - 1985, Single Cylinder, Getting it to Run Again|

 Another website that has old Mercury information is HERE.
 Here is another that may be of interest for old Mercurys CLICK HERE.
 Or HERE for Older Merc Reference Info.

 From the information I can find, these 4.5 hp singles were made in US, Belgium AND Japan, so it is hard for us laymen to positively identify them.
-The one I was working on here has electronic ignition, while I am aware of 2 other of these motors in Europe that have magneto ignition and both are newer than this motor.
+The one I was working on here has electronic ignition, while I am aware of 2 other of these motors in Europe that have magneto ignition and both were newer than this motor.

 This little motor being worked on here is a rather sleek unit that has the lower unit angling slightly rearward like Mercury introduced in the late 1950s as a 3.9hp.
 It appears to be pretty well designed motor but has a few hidden secrets for disassembly if you do not have a manual.